hanyulo/knowledge/database/stanford_course/01_introduction_relational_database/02_the_relational_model.md

 ### Schema
 * structural description of relations in database.
   1. name of the relation
-  2. attributes of the attributes.
+  2. name of the attributes.
   3. types of those attributes.

 ### Instance